vuw-research-computing/raapoi-docs/docs/faq.md

     * Make sure the job is a scaled down version of a huge problem.
 For example, it can be a single parameter of a huge parameter sweep study.
 A rule of thumb should be a job that can finish in about 10 - 15 mins.
     * Make sure you have added `#SBATCH --error = slurm_%j.err` to your submission script.
     * Look through the file to get a hint of the possible error that caused your job to fail.
     * Check slurm exit code by `sacct -o Exitcode -j <JobId>`, look up on the web for help around the exit code.
 Exit codes: `0:53`.
-For example, here error `0:53` often means that something wasn't readable or writable.
+For example, here error `0:53` often means that something wasn't readable or writable.docs
     * Look for some common problems, e.g., OOM which means out-of-memory and try to increase memory request; permissions error - look for if files/folders referenced in your script exist by manually checking the directories.
     * Resubmit your batch script but this time include `#!/bin/bash -x` at the top of your submission script.
     * Now, the error file will produce debugging information for further inquiries to make into the program's behaviour and identifying where it failed.